dfuchss/DeltaBot/rasa/training.md

 - was kannst du nochmal alles
 - was sind deine fähigkeiten
 - what can you do for me
+- was kannst du
+- was kannst du?

 ## intent:QnA-WhoAreYou
 - wer bist Du